 Contributions are initially recorded at fair value.
 Unconditional promises to give are recorded net of an allowance for doubtful receivables estimated based on such factors as prior collections history, types of contributions, and the nature of the fundraising activity.
 Amounts due in more than one year are recorded at net realizable discounted cash flow using an appropriate discount rate commensurate with the risks involved.
 Amortization of the discount is recorded as additional contribution revenue.
-Gifts and investment income that are originally restricted by the donor and for which the restriction is met in the same time period are recorded as revenue with donor restrictions and then released from restriction.
+Gifts and investment income that are originally restricted by the donor and for which the restriction is met in the same time period are recorded as revenue and net assets without donor restrictions.